Early voting in Texas: Where to vote and what you're voting on

-HOUSTON — Election Day is Tuesday, November 21.
+HOUSTON — Election Day is Tuesday, November 5, but early voting gets underway Monday, October 21.
 There are a bunch of state amendments that voters will decide, as well as various city races, including the race to be Houston's next mayor.

 We've made it easy to find your polling locations and to see the races you'll be voting on.
 Simply find your county below and click on the links.